remix-run/remix/docs/hooks/use-transition.md

 ```

 Note that this link will not appear "pending" if a form is being submitted to the URL the link points to, because we only do this for "loading" states.
 The form will contain the pending UI for when the state is "submitting", once the action is complete, then the link will go pending.

-## v2 deprecation

-This API will be removed in v2 in favor of [`useNavigation`][use-navigation].
-You can start using the new `useNavigation` hook today to make upgrading in the future easy, but you can keep using `useTransition` before v2.

 [usefetcher]: ./use-fetcher
 [form-data]: https://developer.mozilla.org/en-US/docs/Web/API/FormData